MaziFebechi/QuizWiz/README.md

 5. Answer the questions on the main quiz page.
 If you select a wrong answer, the window will turn red until the correct answer is chosen.

-## Customization

-- You can choose to restructure it by changing the api serving the questions
-- Additional CSS styles or templates can be added or modified in the `templates` and `static` directories.
-- To extend the functionality, you can modify the Flask routes and add new routes to handle different pages or actions.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the Quiz App, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-- This app was built using the Flask framework, which is a micro web framework for Python.
-- The project structure and code organization were inspired by best practices and recommendations for Flask applications.

----
-# Built by Permac